Amir8-5/GameNotation/README.md

-# 🎮 Game Launcher Pro
+# 🎮 Game Notation

-A sleek desktop application to launch your games with integrated notes and tracking.
+An application to create note taking capabilities to play games.
+This tool is for people ( like me ) who forgot what they did last when playing and it becomes daunting to pick the game back up again.
+Using this tool, you automatically interact with the notepad after you finish playing which allows you to note down what you did and what you plan to do.

 ## 📋 Features
 - Launch games with pre-game notes
 - Automatic notes reopening after gameplay
-- Modern, user-friendly interface
 - Game management with delete functionality

 ## 🖥️ System Requirements